Rythe-Interactive/Rythe-LLRI/docs/source/index.rst

-Legion-LLRI
+Rythe-LLRI
 ==================================
-Legion-LLRI, or "Legion Low Level Rendering Interface" is a rendering API that aims to provide a graphics API agnostic approach to graphics development.
+Rythe-LLRI, or "Rythe Low Level Rendering Interface" is a rendering interface that aims to provide a graphics API agnostic approach to graphics development.

 LLRI is designed as a low overhead API that helps developers write graphics API / platform agnostic code without the typical limitations of higher level abstractions.

 .. warning::
     The API and its wiki pages are still under heavy development.
-If you find yourself stuck with a problem, do not hesitate to approach the legion graphics team!
+If you find yourself stuck with a problem, do not hesitate to approach the rythe graphics team!

 Overview
 --------